christysnwong/cook/README.md

 #### Tools

 * API - Spoonacular
-* Others - Python, Flask, SQLAlchemy, WTForms, HTML, and CSS
+* Others - Python, Flask, PostgreSQL, SQLAlchemy, WTForms, HTML, and CSS

 #### Set up

-Prerequisites: Ensure that pip, python and git are already installed on your computer.
+Prerequisites: Ensure that Pip, Python, PostgreSQL and git are already installed on your computer.

 1. Make a new directory for this project
 2. On your terminal, go to the directory that you just created